 So I decided to set my creative pursuits aside to learn more about the strategic side of business, working alongside CEOs and top-level leaders of some of the UK’s coolest brands.
 From them I learned how to define and manage KPIs, how to measure the success of a project, why it’s important to build a relationship with competitors, how to create a friendly culture with dynamic teams, and other management skills only experience can teach.

-By 2015 I was marketing executive, a short-lived role leading up to my current and favourite post, a freelance business writer and occasional illustrator.
+By 2015 I was marketing executive, a short-lived role leading up to my current and favourite post, a direct response copywriter.

 I now help young and established businesses fine-tune their brand messaging on their websites, social media, and other professional channels.

 Through a decade-long journey across industries, one thing was constant in my life: STORIES.